Teaming Up to Drive Wine Drinkers Into the Heart of Willamette

 During the off season between passports, Visit Corvallis and the Heart of Willamette Winery Association worked together to improve the passport even more and prepare for its distribution during two separate seasons – May – Nov 2020 and Apr – Dec 2021.

-Today, the passport includes 18 wineries, 1 spirits distillery, 1 cider house and a combination of free tastings, discounts and merchandise.
-With over $100 worth in savings, the $30 price point is still enticing visitors and locals to sip and enjoy wine throughout the region.
+In 2023, the passport included 16 wineries, 1 spirits distillery, 1 cider house and a combination of free tastings, discounts and merchandise.
+With over $150 worth in savings, the $45 price point is still enticing visitors and locals to sip and enjoy wine throughout the region.
+Planning for their 2024 Tasting Pass is now excitingly underway.

 Additionally, the two organizations took advantage of Bandwango’s DXE Connect solution in 2021, which enables clients to sell passports via third party distributors like Rezdy.